 The Biocomplexity Institute of Virginia Tech is focused on building information tools driven by real-world problems that need immediate answers.
 Synthesizing previously disconnected areas of research into a single body of data is a massive task, but could mean systematic advances for science that affect everything from public policy to how we think about the bacteria in our own gut.

-The Network Dynamics and Simulation Science Laboratory (NDSSL) and the Nutritional Immunology and Molecular Medicine Laboratory (NIMML) have been working to determine the most effective treatment for bacterial infections in the human gastrointestinal tract.
-NIMML analyzes the bacteria, then NDSSL uses the data to create a computational model simulating the body’s inflammatory response to infection.
+The Nutritional Immunology and Molecular Medicine Laboratory (NIMML) has been working to determine the most effective treatment for bacterial infections in the human gastrointestinal tract.
+NIMML analyzes the bacteria, and uses the data to create a computational model simulating the body’s inflammatory response to infection.

 Researchers used localized readings of air quality data to track a simulated population's ozone exposure as it moved throughout a "normal" day.